 Substances with special rules, prohibition or permit requirements

-Responsible for safe handling of hazardous chemcials is the employer (prefect, principal investigator, manager) and in case of exposure at levels that may pose a risk to helth, the employer must establish a register of the persons who have been exposed and the estimated exposure levels.
+Responsible for safe handling of hazardous chemcials is the employer (prefect, principal investigator, manager).
+In case of exposure at levels that may pose a risk to helth, the employer must establish a register of the persons who have been exposed, and the estimated exposure levels.
 This record shall be kept for 40 years.

 Therefore, it is important to make accurate risk assessments and to develop procedures so that the handling of CMR substances is performed in such a way that exposure does not occur.

 CMR classified chemical product are those marked with hazard statements and/or risk phrases